siisee11/jeopardy/pmdfc/README.md

 * insmod works. ```dmesg``` to see log

-* pmdfc.c is main source code. ptmem.c is deprecated.
+* Networking using tcp/ip. --> it is hard (like concurrent request ?)

 ## Result